VizierDB/vizier-scala/README.md

 ### Features

 * **No Kernels**: There's no long-running kernel with state to lose if you have to log out.
-* **Reproducibility**: Vizier executes cells *in order*, and automatically re-executes cells when their inputs change so your notebook's outputs are always up-to-date
+* **Reproducibility**: Vizier executes cells *in order*, and automatically re-executes cells when their inputs change so your notebook's outputs are always up-to-date.
-* **Data Snapshots**: Vizier automatically snapshots data created by each cell, so you can re-run a cell without re-running all of its inputs
+* **Data Snapshots**: Vizier automatically snapshots data created by each cell, so you can re-run a cell without re-running all of its inputs.
 * **Polyglot**: You can combine Python, SQL, and Scala, all seamlessly working with the same data.
 * **No-code**: Use a spreadsheet-style interface, or Vizier's "data lenses" to work with your data, code optional!
 * **Workflow Snapshots**: Vizier automatically keeps a record of how you edit your workflow so you can always go back to an earlier version.
-* **Scalable**: Vizier datasets are backed by Spark and Apache Arrow, allowing you to make big changes without fuss.
+* **Scalable**: Vizier datasets are backed by Spark and Apache Arrow, allowing you to make big changes fast.

 ---